Glen Rogers, West Virginia is a former company town in Wyoming County. It was one of the largest coal camps along the Virginian Railway system.

-Constructed in 1918 by the Raleigh-Wyoming Mining Company,1 Glen Roger’s No. 1 mine opened in 1921.6 The town was named after Massachusetts-born business tycoon Henry Huttleston Rogers who founded the Virginian Railway using $30 million of his own money.7 The Virginian was the combination of the Deepwater Railway Company of Fayette County and the Tidewater Railway Company of Virginia, and was completed from West Virginia to the Atlantic Ocean in 1909.
-The railroad operated in competition with the Chesapeake & Ohio Railroad and the Norfolk & Western Railway, and coal produced at Glen Rogers’ mines was sent to power plants in the United States and to ocean vessels for export.
+Constructed in 1918 by the Raleigh-Wyoming Mining Company,1 Glen Roger’s No. 1 mine opened in 1921.6 The town was named after Massachusetts-born business tycoon Henry Huttleston Rogers who founded the Virginian Railway using $30 million of his own money.7 The Virginian was the combination of the Deepwater Railway Company of Fayette County and the Tidewater Railway Company of Virginia and was completed from West Virginia to the Atlantic Ocean in 1909.
+The railroad operated in competition with the Chesapeake & Ohio Railroad and the Norfolk & Western Railway.

-The mines, the Wyoming County’s largest, employed over 1,000 men by 1930.1 The mines at Glen Rogers produced 867,340 tons of coal in 1933 and was ranked second in the state in terms of output.8
+The mines, the Wyoming County’s largest, employed over 1,000 men by 1930.1 The mines at Glen Rogers produced 867,340 tons of bituminous coal in 1933 and was ranked second in the state in terms of output.8 Coal produced at Glen Rogers’ mines was sent to power plants in the United States and to ocean vessels for export.

-On September 23, 1922, during the construction of a 720-foot deep shaft at the Glen Rogers No. 2 mine, equipment fell on five miners, crushing them to death.2 An explosion on November 6, 1923 at 7:30 a.m. killed 27 individuals at the No. 1 mine.
+- An explosion on November 6, 1923, at 7:30 a.m., killed 27 individuals at the No. 1 mine.
 A Charleston Daily Mail article initially reported that 12 had died with another 30 trapped in the mine.3 6 Twenty-three men, uninjured, were rescued and brought to the surface.
 The cause of the explosion was reported to be likely the ignition of gas from the back fire of a shot or by a spark from short-circuited wires that ignited volatile coal dust,4 but an investigation revealed that the blowup occurred because of methane gas concentration.5